What is scientific advice?

 - health-related quality of life data collection (generic and disease-specific).

 Companies may also request advice from HTA organisations (alone or as part of a joint or parallel process) related to the economic evaluation of their technology.
-Topics for questions usually include:
+Topics for questions here may include:

 - sources of data